Muhammadirees/ZinLab/README.md

 This task is given by zinlab

+# Why Developed in React

+This task is developed in React using Create-React-tool because of the following:

+1. This project did not need any routing
+2. This project did not need any server-side-rendering
+3. This project did not need search engine optimization

+# Completness

+Based on the given data or description of the task, it did not specify anything about responsiveness, animation, routing etc I followed the "KISS" principle "Keep it Simple Stupid"

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).